Effort to freeze Ukraine aid began about 90 minutes after call between Trump and Zelensky - Local News 8

 While a formal notification would be sent later that day, this was the first clear sign that the aid was being held — a short time after the phone call in which Trump pressed Zelensky for investigations that could boost Trump politically.

-“It’s reckless to tie the hold of funds to the phone call,” Rachel Seemel, a spokeswoman for OMB, said in a statement to the New York Times.
+“It’s reckless to tie the hold of funds to the phone call.
+As has been established and publicly reported, the hold was announced in an interagency meeting on July 18.
+To pull a line out of one email and fail to address the context is misleading and inaccurate,” Rachel Semmel, a spokeswoman for the OMB, said in a statement to CNN.

 While an OMB official notified other agencies of the freeze on July 18, it is notable that the first official action to withhold Pentagon aid came the same day as Trump’s call with Zelensky.

-Note: UPDATE: This story has been updated with additional details and reaction from the document release.